-Remember when you first began to knit, you reached a certain point and realized there were less stitches than you started with.
-Unaware, you most likely dropped stitches or decreased.
+Remember when you first began to knit, you reached a certain point and realized there were less stitches than what you started with.
+Unaware, you most likely dropped a stitch or decreased.
 Learning to decrease is necessary for knitting garments and for many pattern stitches such as lace.

-Most decreases are worked on the right side of the knitting, but sometimes the wrong side requires decreasing.
-For example, the pattern instructions might say to decrease stitches on every row.
 Usually one or two stitches are decreased at a time.
 I’m not a fan of decreasing more than two stitches at a time when shaping waist areas, armholes, or sleeve caps.
 I find the fabric pulls in creating a bumpy or slightly puckered look.
-Most of the time I place decreases one or more stitches from the edge to avoid uneven edges, making the pieces easier to sew together.
+For most projects, I place decreases one or more stitches within the sides to avoid uneven edges, which makes the pieces easier to sew together.

-This is the simplest decrease and can be done right at the edge or within a few stitches from the edge.
-Decreasing the two edge stitches makes the edges uneven, but the decrease isn’t seen when the pieces are sewn together.
+Working two stitches together is the easiest decrease to make, and can be done right at the edge or within a few stitches from the edge.
+Decreasing the two edge stitches gives a step-like appearance, but the decrease will not be seen when garment pieces are sewn together.

 The above are all single decreases and the most common.
-There are double decreases that I won’t describe here.
-They are worked very much like the single decreases, and once you master the basic ones they will be easy to knit.
-Most pattern instructions describe the decreases used in them.
+There are double decrease methods that work with three stitches, but these are not addressed in this post.
+They are worked very much like the single decreases, and once you master the basic ones these double decreases are easy to work.
+Most pattern instructions contain a glossary of the decrease methods used for the project.

-Note on Slipping Stitches: Slipping a stitch is simply passing it from the left needle to right needle.
+A note on slipping stitches: Slipping a stitch is simply passing it from the left needle to right needle.
 When slipping a stitch knitwise, the stitch twists, but slipped purlwise, the stitch remains untwisted.
-If the pattern instructions do not specify which way to slip, then slip purlwise, except when decreasing stitches then slip knitwise.
+If the pattern instructions do not specify which way to slip, then slip purlwise, except when decreasing stitches, slip them knitwise.
 To slip knitwise, insert the right needle into the stitch as if to knit and slide it onto the right needle.
 To slip purlwise, insert the right needle into the stitch as if to purl and slide it onto the right needle.